vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 8

-Rites ancillary to the sacrifice the con- secration, 300-8; the Avabhṛtha, 808, 804; taboo, 304-10; form of prayer, 810,
+Rites ancillary to the sacrifice the consecration, 300-8; the Avabhṛtha, 808, 804; taboo, 304-10; form of prayer, 810,

 811.